Brujitari/Brujitari/README.md

-## Full-stack developer with a voracious appetite for knowledge!
+## Hi!
+I'm a developer with a voracious appetite for knowledge and open to work.